-It is, in aggregate, one of the worst investions of humanity, an Aldous Huxley feelie writ large for the third millenium.
+It is, in aggregate, one of the worst inventions of humanity, an Aldous Huxley feelie writ large for the third millennium.

 Perhaps the only antidote being an open source totally transparent social network controlled by users democratically.
 The Diaspora project failed at this – another contender – perhaps – the WordPress derived BuddyPress.

-I mean – must we all live in a voyeur geek fastasy.
+I mean – must we all live in a voyeur geek fantasy.
 Must we?
 I ask you.

 Indeed this is the real life Circle, that other fictionalized account of a Facebook-Google social networking all seeing company by Valley writer Dave Eggars – again with a female protagonist who gets swept up in the fantasy and is eventually trapped by it.

 Losse did complain that Eggars basically stole the premise from her earlier real life account while Eggars played dumb.
 In any case, after reading some of The Circle, not only is The Boy Kings a better book: it is the real deal – and it happened before the fictionalized company The Circle was invented in a more meteoric fashion – truth is stranger than fiction, indeed.